0xAX/linux-insides/Concepts/linux-cpu-4.md

 }
 ```

 That's all.
-In generall all looks pretty simple.
+In general all looks pretty simple.

 Now let's consider on a simple example related to [loadable modules](https://en.wikipedia.org/wiki/Loadable_kernel_module).
 If we will look in the [kernel/module.c](https://github.com/torvalds/linux/blob/master/kernel/module.c).
 As we already saw in this part, there is: